LinkWellNodes/Documentation/docs/services/direct-request-jobs/Any-API-Guide.md

+---
+description: Code examples of Chainlink oracle data requests using the direct request model.
+---

 # Oracle Request Examples
 Chainlink's [Any API](https://docs.chain.link/any-api/introduction) request model is a versatile feature that allows smart contracts to request data from off-chain sources.
 At LinkWell Nodes, we strive to make it as easy as possible for Web3 developers to leverage and utilize Chainlink to make such requests.